NPMA7/NPMA7/README.md

 - 👨🏻‍💻 I’m currently working on World.
 - 🌱 I’m currently learning Python.
-- 🤔 My research interests are with Blockchain Systems, Deep Reinforcement Learning, etc.
+- 🤔 My research interests are with All.
 - 💬 Ask me about anything, I would not like to answer.